hasenradball/rcSwitch-python/Readme.md

 To Switch the socket you can do this for example via `cli` like:

 ```
+# make sure you are in the src folder
+cd /usr/local/bin/python/rcSwitch-python/src

 python3 switchSocket <SystemCode> <ButtonCode> <status>
 ```
 This could look like this, if we assume the following codes:</br>